jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 - A set of resource requirements (time, memory, cores).
 - An *action* that that operates only on the inputs and must produce all the of the outputs, typically achieved by executing a script or separate tool.
+- If a task attempts to access an input that is not specified, then an error is raised.

 A *flow* is a hierarchical task and defined by: